This August, the Gut Cancer Foundation is raising awareness of stomach cancer - its risk factors, symptoms, and the urgent need for early detection.

 47%

-Around 47% of stomach cancer is diagnosed in an emergency setting.
+Around 47% of stomach cancer is diagnosed in an emergency setting, often meaning late state diagnosis.

 Stomach cancer symptoms can be hard to spot and easily misdiagnosed.
 Awareness of the risks and signs can lead to earlier detection and better outcomes.